-Cassandra also did the Italian casting for Ronna Kress in Ford v.
-Ferrari, directed by James Mangold for Twentieth Century Fox, with Matt Damon, Christian Bale, and Remo Girone as Enzo Ferreri.
-For the upcoming Netflix/Gaumont series The Barbarians, Cassandra cast the Roman roles for Iris Baumüller, with whom she also worked on Til Schweiger's Honey in the Head.
-Other credits include A Hidden Life by Terrence Malick (Cannes 2019), Amelie rennt (German Film Award 2018, Berlinale 2017) and Ötzi and the Mystery of Time (Best Film at Giffoni 2018).
+On a national level, Cassandra recently did Italy casting for Ronna Kress in Ford v.
+Ferrari (four Academy Award nominations, including Best Picture), directed by James Mangold for Twentieth Century Fox and with Matt Damon, Christian Bale, and Remo Girone as Enzo Ferrari.
+For the upcoming Netflix/Gaumont series The Barbarians, she cast the Roman roles for Iris Baumüller, with whom she also worked on Til Schweiger's Honey in the Head.
+She recently did UK casting for Little America (ARD/Degeto) as well as South Tyrol casting for Anja Dihrberg for two projects: A Hidden Life by Terrence Malick (Cannes 2019) and Narziss und Goldmund by Stefan Ruzowitsky.
+Other South Tyrol casting includes Amelie rennt (German Film Award 2018, Berlinale 2017) and La Corrispondenza, directed by Giuseppe Tornatore.

 Cassandra started off in casting back in New York in the 1990s, working with Sheila Jaffe and Georgianne Walken.
 She also worked for one of Broadway’s top commercial producers, Richard Frankel.
 Other theater experience includes three summers at the Tony Award-winning La Jolla Playhouse and two seasons at the Opera Company of Philadelphia.
 Cassandra was also a founding member of Ethan Hawke’s New York-based theater company, Malaparte.

 Cassandra holds an MFA in acting from Trinity Repertory Company, and a BA from the University of Pennsylvania.